Yerba Mate Benefits

 Like coffee and other teas, Yerba Mate stimulates the nervous system and is commonly consumed as an energy booster.

-Other benefits include cardiovascular benefits, stimulation of the central nervous system, cholesterol-lowering effects, antioxidant properties, anti-inflammatory properties, anti-gestational diabetes, and anti-obesity properties.
+Other benefits include cardiovascular benefits, stimulation of the central nervous system, cholesterol-lowering effects, antioxidant properties, anti-cancer properties, anti-inflammatory properties, anti-gestational diabetes, and anti-obesity properties.
 (2)

 Why is it healthy?